Mia703/bookstore-application/NOTES.md

 - [How to create a search bar](https://www.maketechstuff.com/2023/02/create-search-bar-design.html)

 5. Sign up and log in

-- Consider putting form inside a white div container.
+- Use Formik for form validation (TODO)